I feel my marriage is at breaking point. What is the first thing I need to do?

 - Collaborative Law – you both instruct your own lawyer and agree not to go to Court.
 You actively agree to sit down, talk and resolve your issues.

 - Family Arbitration – you instruct a qualified arbitrator to make a decision about your case.
-You each have to instruct your own lawyers but means you don’t go to Court (which can take a long time and cost a lot of money).
+You each have to instruct your own lawyers but it means you don’t go to Court (which can take a long time and cost a lot of money).

 What if we do end up in Court over financial matters?